 In fact, our unique Multidisciplinary Brain Cancer Clinic offers all newly diagnosed glioma patients an on-site, thorough evaluation and treatment-options review with experts from neurologic radiation oncology, surgical oncology and medical oncology – all on the same day – so that together, the patient and the experts can decide on the best personalized treatment options.

 And by offering access to the country’s most advanced clinical trials right here at the OSUCCC – James, patients know that additional options, when needed, are often available for their treatment and care.

 Facts About Gliomas

 About 30 percent of brain tumors begin in glial cells (cells that normally support brain cells) and are collectively named gliomas.
-Glioma (formerly referred to as Glioblastoma multiforme), is one type of gliomas.
+Glioblastoma (formerly referred to as Glioblastoma multiforme), is one type of glioma.

 Gliomas come in four grades:

 Grade I gliomas usually occur in children and can often be removed with surgery.
 They do not invade the surrounding, healthy brain cells.
 If removed completely, such tumors can be cured.
 An example of a Grade I glioma is a pilocytic astrocytoma.